Pollinator: North America

+Europe

+Along with the European Green Deal, which contains initiatives that support pollinator populations, the European Union has implemented the EU Biodiversity Strategy for 2030 which includes the EU Pollinators Initiative that sets long-term objectives to reverse pollinator decline in diversity and numbers by 2030.
+This initiative includes: (1) improving knowledge of pollinator decline, its causes and consequences; (2) tackling the causes of pollinator decline; and (3) raising awareness, engaging society-at-large and promoting collaboration.

+South America

+The Healthy Hives Latin America 2020 (Salud Apícola 2020 Latinoamérica) program is a collaboration between the Bayer Bee Care Center and the Fraunhofer Chile Research Foundation, that works alongside local researchers at universities and beekeepers' associations.
+The program focuses on increasing the number of healthy worker bees and their colonies by monitoring honey bee health and the contributing factors.
+This includes educating beekeepers and research collaborations to jointly work on honey bee health.
+Founded in 2015 with a preliminary project in Chile, the program has expanded to Colombia, Argentina, and Costa Rica.

+Global

+The 'Coalition of the Willing on Pollinators' (Promote Pollinators) was initiated in 2016 during the Convention on Biological Diversity's Conference of the Parties (CBD COP13) and is a growing alliance of countries and observers who support the notion that country-led politics can lead to policy measures and innovative action to protect pollinators'.
+Their supporters are growing steadily, in which 30 countries currently participate.

 Structure of plant-pollinator networks

 Wild pollinators often visit many plant species and plants are visited by many pollinator species.
 All these relations together form a network of interactions between plants and pollinators.
 Surprising similarities were found in the structure of networks consisting out of the interactions between plants and pollinators.
 This structure was found to be similar in very different ecosystems on different continents, consisting of entirely different species.

 The structure of plant-pollinator networks may have large consequences for the way in which pollinator communities respond to increasingly harsh conditions.
 Mathematical models, examining the consequences of this network structure for the stability of pollinator communities suggest that the specific way in which plant-pollinator networks are organized minimizes competition between pollinators and may even lead to strong indirect facilitation between pollinators when conditions are harsh.
 This allows pollinator species to survive together under harsh conditions.
 But it also means that pollinator species collapse simultaneously when conditions pass a critical point.
 This simultaneous collapse occurs, because pollinator species depend on each other when surviving under difficult conditions.

 Such a community-wide collapse, involving many pollinator species, can occur suddenly when increasingly harsh conditions pass a critical point and recovery from such a collapse might not be easy.
 The improvement in conditions needed for pollinators to recover, could be substantially larger than the improvement needed to return to conditions at which the pollinator community collapsed.